-Cedar Engineering recently kicked off Cedar Tech Bytes—a quarterly speaker series featuring tech problem solvers across industries.
+Cedar Engineering recently kicked off Cedar Tech Bytes—a speaker series featuring tech problem solvers across industries.
 For the inaugural talk, Cedar was joined by Bill Magnuson, co-founder and CTO-turned-CEO of Braze, a customer engagement platform that powers relevant and memorable experiences between consumers and the brands they love.

 During the hour-long discussion, Bill shared insights into how technology changed and evolved during his tenures at Google, Bridgewater and Braze, some of the most challenging and messy problems he’s worked on as a CTO and CEO and major lessons from scaling technology at the startup and Fortune 500 levels.
 Read on for his top five insights are below—and to watch the full interview, click here.